Colleges & University

 Your Future Academic Success

-The purpose of this page is to provide you with links to resources available to you via the Internet or in the Guidance Area of the CASTLE building.
+The purpose of this page is to provide you with links to resources available to you via the Internet or in the Counseling Department of the CASTLE building.
 The links are not designed to be comprehensive, but are meant to serve as a launching point to get you started.

 These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by Dalat International School of any of the products, services or opinions given